 The Rohtang pass is one of Indias highest and most dangerous roads which can be a challenge for any vehicle to pass through.

 Winding bends, steep drops down with no barrier, rock falls and landslides all create a recipe for disaster.
-It’s only open from May to November due to changeable weather conditions and the government have even started a tunnel to cross underneath as an alternative to limit the amount of accidents!

 I was a little scared at first to attempt it as I wasn’t sure what the roads would be like during monsoon season in August.
 Plus, I had heard the safety record wasn’t great, so was kind of bricking it!
 But, never one to give up a challenge I decided to go for it and head on up the mountain road.